 Hiking or trekking poles provide a wide range of potential services to their users.
 They can be used to provide extra support after a back or leg injury.
-They can also provide more stability for those with balance problems, or hikers navigating unfamiliar and uneven terrain.
+They can also provide more stability for those with balance problems, or hikers navigating the unfamiliar and uneven terrain.
 They can also be a great way to shift the extra weight that comes from backpacks and equipment off more susceptible joints like knees and hips.

 Because of the wide array of uses, hiking poles come with a lot of different features and types.
 Therefore, it is important to consider exactly what your purpose will be in using them.
 Are you a weekend hiker who enjoys leisurely strolls through the forest or the park?
-Chances are then, a basic yet sturdy model such as the Hungry Hiker or the Taalo Trekking pole would be more than enough for your needs.
-Do you expect to go into the mountains and have the need to handle steep inclines or loose stone or dirt?
+Chances are then, a basic yet sturdy model such as the Hungry Hiker or the Bafx Products Anti-Shock pole would be more than enough for your needs.
+Do you expect to go into the mountains and have the need to handle steep inclines, loose stone, or dirt?
 Then it might be best to get something with a bit more stability and weight to offer support when you need it most.
 Ideal choices for that situation might include the Black Diamond Trekking Pro Shock or the Leki Micro Vario Ti Cortec options.
 And finally, if you’re looking for something that can help you in a wide array of situations, from everyday use to extreme mountaineering, something that has good construction, is easy to use, and will support your weight is an invaluable choice.
 In that case, the MSR Talus TR-3 or the Black Diamond Carbon Alpine Carbon Cork are great choices.

 How much should I spend?

 Hiking poles, or trekking poles as they are sometimes called, can be a serious investment.
 It is possible to spend anywhere from $20 to $300 on a pair of quality poles.